davidtchiu/davidtchiu.github.io/teaching/cs455/hwk3.ra2/index.md

 #### Grading

 ```
-This assignment is graded out of 32 pts:
+This assignment will be graded out of 60 points.

-[3pt] Completion of problem 1.
-[3pt] Completion of problem 2.
-[5pt] Completion of problem 3.
-[5pt] Completion of problem 4.
-[8pt] Completion of problem 5.
-[8pt] Completion of problem 6.
+Individual point values given on the assignment.
 ```

 #### Submitting Your Assignment